Other Names for this Disease

 - ED syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Ehlers-Danlos syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - MeSH® (Medical Subject Headings) is a terminology tool used by the National Library of Medicine.
 Click on the link to view information on this topic.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Ehlers-Danlos syndrome.
 Click on the link to view a sample search on this topic.